 Much has been written and reported over the years about Oscar Munoz, CEO of UNITED Airlines - One of the world’s largest airlines with more than 96,000 employees, which flies millions of passengers per year.
 But, what about Oscar Munoz the father?

-DAD.CEO sat down with Oscar to discover what truly matters to him and how his humble upbringing set him on the course to becoming a globally recognized business leader – and doing so while balancing being a dedicated husband and father to 4 wonderful children.
+DAD.CEO sat down with Oscar to discover what truly matters to him and how his humble upbringing set him on the course to becoming a globally recognized business leader – and while doing so, he also mananged to balance being a dedicated husband and father to 4 wonderful children.

 DAD.CEO: Our mission at DAD.CEO is to not be a typical parenting website per se,.
 Rather, it’s more a reflection of a CEOs’ life in business and how they manage to balance fatherhood in their children’s lives.